 How many performance indicators are needed?
 You should know exactly.
 If the goal is to track only 5-10 KPIs, it is sensible to use a gauge chart; most companies will need much more.
-A gauge chart is an incredible tool, but it could be more efficient.
+A gauge chart is an incredible tool, but could be more efficient.
 On the other hand, the best choice is the bullet chart if the goal is to track more than 10 KPIs.

 How do you track and visualize budget vs. actual performance?
 By all means, use a variance chart, but the bullet chart is suitable as an alternative.

 Compatibility first!
 Remember that different versions of Excel have different functions.
-Suppose you created the file using Excel 2016, and someone wants to open it with Excel 2.
+Suppose you created the file using Microsoft 365, and someone wants to open it with Excel 2010.
 Nothing good will come.

 Data Cleansing: Lastly, clean raw data using built-in macros and VBA solutions!
 It’s crucial to convert tabular format data into an Excel table.
 All right, how should we start?

 Dashboard Practices and Fundamentals

 Focus on the essence!
 The basis of every report is the one-page layout.
-Keep in mind that the user doesn’t always interested in the details.
-For example, a CEO is usually still busy, having just enough time to look through some KPIs.
+Keep in mind that the user isn’t always interested in the details.
+For example, a CEO is usually still busy, having just enough time to review some KPIs.
 At the same time, the business analyst has to see even the most minor details.

 Before you effectively start creating a dashboard, here are some valuable tips and advice:

 - KISS!
 Could you keep it simple and sparse?
-Very important is that we appropriately apply this rule!
+It is very important that we appropriately apply this rule!
 Don’t jam the screen full of unusable charts.

 - Apply a user-friendly interface.
 What we measure is not the only important thing.
 Representation is also essential.
 When you create a report, you have to think about others and understand them besides you.